-When most people think of floral arrangements they consider them simply as decoration – something beautiful to give as a gift, use as a table centrepiece or decorate a wedding.
+When most people think of floral arrangement they consider them simply as decoration – something beautiful to give as a gift, use as a table centrepiece or decorate a wedding.
 However, in time gone by flowers had a lot more meaning.

 In the Victorian era, for example, each flower represented something specific and certain flowers could be combined to send messages of affection, interest and love.
 Sometimes the same flower could even have many different meanings, depending on how it was delivered or arranged.
 This created a secret code language of flowers that people could use to give messages that they wouldn’t dare speak out loud.